AemikaChow/AiDLab-fAshIon-Data/Datasets/FashionAI_Attributes.md

 🖤 **Brief Intro**

 This is a fine-grained fashion attributes dataset.
 We organize fashion attributes in a hierarchical structure.
+This dataset covering 8 fashion attribute dimensions including high neck, neckline, collar, lapel, sleeve length, skirt length, trouser length, Top length.
+Recognition of each attribute dimension can be regarded as a multi-classes classification task.
+After unzipping the file, you are expected to obtain two folders (Image and Label).
+We visualize these two folders as follow:

 ![图片1.png](https://i.loli.net/2021/06/25/B7zQFrTUa2HOp4L.png)

 [Here](https://tianchi.aliyun.com/competition/entrance/231649/information?lang=en-us) to find more details.
+Please cite the following reference paper when this dataset is used in any academic and research reports.

 🖤 **Reference**